-Why a travel photo book?
+Why create a travel photo book?

 Portable – I take our latest travel book whenever we go visiting older relatives who are not using the internet and miss all our travel news throughout the year.
 They love hearing and seeing what we’ve been up to, and the books are easy to tote around.

 Physical – Just pick it up and flip through the pages.
 No need to turn anything on or wait for it to load, it’s a more intimate, tactile experience than looking at photos on a screen.
+When we have guests, someone inevitably ends up picking one up and flipping through it–in this way they are also great for sparking conversations.

 How to make a travel photo book?